saltyorg/docs/docs/sandbox/apps/dockwatch.md

 !!! warning
     By default, the role is protected behind your Authelia/SSO middleware.

-    By default, Dockwatch is likely unable to take action on containers do the security posture of the Docker socket proxy.
-You can override this behavior to allow Dockwatch to take actions by adding `dockwatch_post_enable: true` to your [inventory](../../saltbox/inventory/index.md) entries:
+    Dockwatch is likely unable to take action on containers due to the security posture of the Docker socket proxy.
+You can override this behavior to allow Dockwatch to take actions by adding `dockwatch_post_enable: true` to your [inventory](../../saltbox/inventory/index.md) entries.

 | Details     |             |             |
 |-------------|-------------|-------------|